isomerpages/moe-admiraltysec/_sec-1-registration-2023/FAQs.md

 **9.**&nbsp;&nbsp;&nbsp; **Where can I find a copy of the class timetable?**
 <br>
-A printed copy of the timetable will be given to students on the first day of school.
+A printed copy of the timetable will be given to students within the first week of school.
 A copy will also be uploaded on our school’s website under “Announcements”.
 The timetable may be refreshed at the start of Term 1, 2 and 3.
 This is to cater to the learning needs of the cohort.

-**10.**&nbsp;&nbsp;&nbsp; **Are students allowed to bring mobile phones to school?**
+**10.**&nbsp;&nbsp;&nbsp; **Are students allowed to use mobile phones to school?**
 <br>
  Students are allowed to use them at Level 1 common areas during recess, before and after school.